 Mycenae - Mycenae is an archaeological site in Greece, located about 90 kilometres miles) southwest of Athens, in the north-eastern Peloponnese.
 From the hill on which the palace was located, one can see across the Argolid to the Saronic Gulf.

-Interior of the Treasury of Atreus (Agamemnon's Tomb) an impressive "tholos" beehive shaped tomb on the Panagitsa Hill at Mycenae an UNESCO World Heritage Archaeological Site, in the north-eastern Peloponnese
+Interior of the Treasury of Atreus (Agamemnon's Tomb) an impressive "tholos" beehive shaped tomb on the Panagitsa Hill at Mycenae, Greece, an UNESCO World Heritage Archaeological Site, in the north-eastern Peloponnese

 The so-called death mask of Agamemnon - the king of Mycenae in Homer's Iliad.
 Gold funeral mask from Grave Circle A, Mycenae century BCE).
 The mask in fact predates Agamemnon by 400 years but nevertheless.